Skip to content

 A resilient growth story

-• Leading economic indicators remain resilient, fueled by AI capital expenditure (capex) and high-end consumers.
+• Leading economic indicators have strengthened, fueled by artificial intelligence (AI) capex (capital expenditure) and high-end consumers.

-• The US economy has proven robust, but we continue to monitor labor-market data, which has softened from a strong position but not collapsed.
+• The US economy has proven robust.
+Labor market data has softened from a strong position but is stabilizing and currently shows no signs of collapsing.

-• Services inflation has eased due to lower housing costs and wages, helping counteract other pressures.
+• Services inflation has eased due to lower housing costs and wages, helping counteract higher goods inflation.

 Policy leans supportive

-• Limited data visibility may prevent the Federal Reserve (Fed) from cutting interest rates in the near term, but we expect further easing during the next 12 months.
+• Economic crosswinds may prevent the Federal Reserve (Fed) from cutting rates again in the near term, but we expect moderate easing over the next year.

 • Fiscal policy in major economies is an increasingly influential driver of asset prices.
-US tax refunds will likely offset tariff headwinds, while stimulus measures in Japan and Germany could also prove supportive.
+We believe US tax refunds will likely offset tariff headwinds, while stimulus measures in Japan and Germany could also prove supportive.

 Portfolio positioning themes